 Remember that consistency is key, you will need to post fresh content on your small business blog at least once a week.
 I suggest creating a list of at least 3 blog categories you could start with; within each category brainstorm a minimum of 15 blog post ideas.
 This will give almost a years worth of things to blog about and provides a great direction and vision for your blog.

 Ultimately, a healthy small business blog posting regular content is able to repurpose that same content for social media updates and even in their e-newsletter.
 All of this means more targeted traffic directly to your website which will, of course, translate to more subscribers, lead, and sales.
 More about using your blog to attract targeted organic traffic straight to your website in this post.

 Blogging is just one strategy in your marketing toolkit, if you’re focused on stepping up your marketing game there’s a lot more you can do make your mark online.
-Our Free 7 Part Video Course teaches small business owners how to personalize, scale and automate a marketing strategy for your small business.
+Our Free On-Demand Video Workshop teaches small business owners how to personalize, scale and automate a marketing strategy for your small business.

 Disclosure: Some of the links in this post are affiliate links.
 I will only make recommendations on products and services I personally believe to be of value.